mwvoss/MRI-lab-classes/PSY6280-2020-FA2020/practical_motion-qc-and-correction.md

 **Lab Homework**

-* Download a subject with three runs of fmri data along with their MRIQC reports
+* Download a subject with two runs of fmri data along with their MRIQC reports
     * Interpret results to order their runs from lowest to highest severity of motion

 * Look at three functional imaging papers in your field and evaluate the following questions about how they delt with slice-timing and motion: